ck4adventure/from-scratch/README.md

 - Ingredients (self joins on Recipes)
 - Citation (joins Recipe and Source with addtl info like page no. or link)
 - Source
+- Basic Graphql for practice, will use again once I decide on what inputs happen first